Kalai0112/Netflix-homepage/README.md

-This is my first frontend project
+This is my first frontend project of Task2